Densely branching trees as models for H\'enon-like and Lozi-like attractors: Introduction

 The paper is organized as follows.
-In Section \ref{sec:sm} we recall basic facts about Lozi maps and define V-points and their levels, which will later play an important role in proving dense branching of trees for Lozi attractors.
-In Section \ref{sec:1d} we define the family $\Gamma$ of certain arcs contained in the stable manifold of the fixed point $X$ in a Lozi attractor, and show that this family has certain properties required in \cite{CP} to guarantee a reduction to a tree.
-We also show how to choose an analogous family $\Gamma'$ for the H\'enon family with parameters in $\BK$.
+In Section \ref{sec:sm} we recall basic facts about the Lozi-like maps and define V-points and their levels, which will later play an important role in proving dense branching of trees for the Lozi-like attractors.
+In Section \ref{sec:1d} we define the family $\Gamma$ of certain arcs contained in the stable manifold of the fixed point $X$ in a Lozi-like attractor, and show that this family has certain properties required in \cite{CP} to guarantee a reduction to a tree.
+We also show how to choose an analogous family $\Gamma'$ for the H\'enon family with parameters in $\WY$.
 Then we prove Theorem \ref{thm:conjugacy} and Theorem \ref{cor:conjugacy}.
 In Section \ref{geo} we consider the geometry of the trees from Theorem \ref{thm:conjugacy} and Theorem \ref{cor:conjugacy}, define their stems and level of stems, and show that the trees are densely branching, therefore proving Theorem \ref{thm:dense} and Theorem \ref{cor:dense}.
+We also show that our results are optimal by proving Theorem \ref{thm:LO}.
 Finally, in Section \ref{top} we observe that the H\'enon and Lozi attractors considered here are topologically indecomposable.